 AAA predicts there will be approximately 42 million Americans on the road this weekend.
 The report states that travel delays could be up to three times longer than normal this weekend.
 This number is up by more than 5% from last years estimate.
 Even the record high gas prices aren’t deterring travelers from getting on the road!

 Practicing responsible drinking habits should deter anyone under the influence from getting behind the wheel.
-Fatalities from car accidents have increased by 12% since 2013 and drunk driving accidents continue to climb every year.
+Fatalities from car accidents on memorial day weekend have increased by 12% since 2013 and drunk driving accidents continue to climb every year.
 Practice drinking responsibly and never get in a car with someone who might be under the influence.

 Enforce Pool Safety